 We arrived at the Hogar Mercedes de Jesus Molina on Christmas afternoon with hot cocoa and panetone (like fruit cake) and my friennds (Kristen and Lindsey) brought lots of great gifts for the girls.
 They also did a great job organizing activities, but once we got there we quickly realized that the head mother would be running the show.
 It was great!

 She sat the 3 of us down and had the girls line up and sing us Christmas carols.
 Then she told the girls to pay attention as she asked us to sing to them.
 Somehow I was then suckered into giving a solo performance, which everyone regretted immediately after.

 In light of my pitiful singing, we decided to change gears and move into the dining room for a snack and some dancing.
 We played musical chairs, danced around in circles and Kristen and I put on a playful dance number for everyone to laugh at.

 After the dance sequence we all sat around and enjoyed the hot cocoa and panetone before we broke out the art supplies to draw and decorate the GUESS fanny packs K & L brought.
 We laughed and chatted for hours before the sun came down and it was time for us to leave.

-Kiersten (aka The Blonde Abroad) and I will actually be joining forces again very soon, as she arrives next week to spend the month of March with me here in Bolivia.
-Our plan is to travel around La Paz and then head to Cochabamba to work with the Orphaned Starfish Foundation for a few days before returning to Sucre and the BiblioWorks project.
-We’re excited about making an impact and I’d be lying if I said I wasn’t looking forward to having her along with me.
-I have a feeling you’ll want to stay tuned.
+My plan is to travel around La Paz and then head to Cochabamba to work with the Orphaned Starfish Foundation for a few days before returning to Sucre and the BiblioWorks project.
+I’m excited about making an impact while living in Bolivia.